Why should I consider the BIS degree program?

 What do admissions evaluators look for in an applicant?

-In addition to 60 transferable credits, you must have a 2.0 cumulative GPA from the last college or university you attended.
-Beyond that, admissions evaluators will review your recommendation and entrance essay.
+In addition to 45-60 transferable credits, you must have a 2.0 cumulative GPA from the last college or university you attended.
+Beyond that, admissions evaluators will review your recommendation and entrance essays.
 Evaluators look for strong writing skills, solid academic performance, and the ability and motivation to succeed.

 Is federal financial aid available to BIS students?